VIOLET Art Supply Pigment Database Watercolor Acrylic Ink Pencil Color Chart Swatch

 rubber stamp here.
 Swatch cards were painted on Legion Black or Arches Cold Press 100% cotton watercolor paper.
 Paper and brushes are available at Jackson's or Amazon here:

-The following affiliate links are to places I have purchased my art materials.
+I use affiliate links only to places I have personally shopped with for art materials.
 When available I'll include multiple reputable stores so you can compare and decide where you'd like to shop.
 Dick Blick ("DB" links below) is a large art supply chain store here in the USA that ships worldwide.
 Jackson's ("Jack" links below) is a great UK based art supply store which also ships worldwide, but carries some harder to find European products with quick low cost shipping to the USA.
 Amazon USA ("Ama" links below) often offers unique brands, including small business and Chinese off brand watercolor sets, that can not be found anywhere else.
 As an Amazon associate, I earn from qualifying purchases.

 Arches 100% cotton cold press 140# watercolor paper is one of the most durable surfaces for technical pen, scrubbing and lifting.
 It's surface sizing (coating) and texture is a good middle ground compared to the extremes of different brands.
 Due to these traits, and it being around for long enough to be the most commonly recommended paper for professionals, all of my swatches are done on this paper for consistency.
 Only white (and mica paints that do not show up on white) use the Legion Black paper instead.
 I buy my arches paper at Blick, and if you are in the USA this is likely the most affordable place to buy it: https://shrsl.com/2765w